MattTWakefield/CRR_2018/README.md

 -------

 ##Developing the Source Data
-Note that these only needs to be run once per year (or whatever other cycle the profiles are updated)
+Note that these only need to be run once per year (or whatever other cycle the profiles are updated).

 ### readcensus.R
 Aggregates census data by fire department using TIGER geodatabase.